chadequate/summit-stock-portfolio/README.md

 ### The UI needs to support the following actions:

- - ### Buying a stock (user specifies stock symbol and quanitity of shares to purchase)
+ - ### Buying a stock (user specifies stock symbol and quanitity of shares to purchase) Obviously allowing the user to specify a stock symbol would need some validation.
+Initially, with the current design, this would need to be a validation that happens sometime after the REST call to the stock service.
+If the user input is invalid (stock symbol doesn't exist), let them know after submit.
+Maybe in a later iteration we could load valid lookup values.
+Maybe there's an appropriate endpoint already in Alphavantage that we could leverage?
+Quantity is easier, just needs to be a non-zero, non-negative integer.

- - ### Selling a stock (user specifies stock symbol and quantity of shared to sell)
+ - ### Selling a stock (user specifies stock symbol and quantity of shared to sell) Not sure there's any difference from the above here, with the intended design.
+Quantity would still be the non-zero and non-negative, the negative would be applied in application logic at the model level.

  - ### Viewing the net-worth of the entire stock portfolio (i.e. all shares of currentlyowned stocks at their current market value)
+ Oh cool, a new endpoint.
+This is maybe the first bit of real logic so far.
+I think SUM the quantity field, then grab the latest quote.

- - ### Viewing a "ledger" of transactions, in historical order
+ - ### Viewing a "ledger" of transactions, in historical order New endpoint, pull all records ordered by date.
+Maybe an arrow button in the UI to flip the order by.
+Maybe pagination, server side.

  - ### Viewing the realized net gain/loss of the portfolio (the price at which shares were sold minus the price at which they were purchased)
+ Similar to viewing current net-worth, but now actually taking into account the stored price and summing that as well.

- - ### Handling any business-logic errors and integration errors with the quote-service
+ - ### Handling any business-logic errors and integration errors with the quote-service These are the ones that developers care about.
+Log them, provide a way to get them back to developers, hopefully with little or no effort from users.

  - ### Bonus Points: the estimated net gain/loss of the portfolio (the total value of stocks if sold now minus the total price at which active shares were purchased)
+Similar logic to view current net-worth (which grabs current quote), but sum the (historical) price column and subtract.

 ### phase 2